 - To pay in-person with check, cash, or traveler’s checks, visit 210 Kent Hall on the Morningside Campus or 1-127 Black Building at the Medical Center

 Through the E-Billing system, students may also designate another party as an authorized payer.
 This eliminates the need to forward balance information to anyone assisting in paying for your education.
 To authorize a payer, log into the E-Billing system and select "Authorize Payers."

 Payment for charges must be received by the provided deadline.
 A late payment charge will be assessed to any account that is not paid in full.

-Read more about the E-Billing system, tuition, fees and payment options on the Student Financial Services website.
+Read more about the E-Billing system, tuition, fees and payment options on the Student Service Center website.

-If you have additional questions regarding payment, please contact Student Financial Services.
+If you have additional questions regarding payment, please contact the Student Service Center.

 Withdrawal & Tuition Refund